-Chandlee and Sons Construction Company signed a contract with 33 South Main, L.L.C., owners Eric and Angie Bendiks, for construction on their commercial property – a six-story building (including cellar) at 33 South Main Street in Alpharetta called Liberty Hall.
+Chandlee Construction Company signed a contract with 33 South Main, L.L.C., owners Eric and Angie Bendiks, for construction on their commercial property – a six-story building (including cellar) at 33 South Main Street in Alpharetta called Liberty Hall.

-Seth Chandlee, Chief Executive Officer of Chandlee Holdings and Founding Partner of Chandlee and Sons Construction Company, commented on his Facebook page in January 2019, “What an honor!
-Chandlee and Sons is the official general contractor on the Liberty Hall building.
+Seth Chandlee, Chief Executive Officer of Chandlee Holdings and Founding Partner of Chandlee Construction Company, commented on his Facebook page in January 2019, “What an honor!
+Chandlee Construction is the official general contractor on the Liberty Hall building.
 The scope is to finish the basement (cellar), plus perform detailed work on floors one through five, and complete the exterior of this historic, beautiful building including site work.
 We are committed to providing the quality of work that is expected from our firm.
 Let’s do this!”

-The client changed general contractors choosing Chandlee and Sons Construction Company to complete this important multi-scope commercial construction project.
+The client changed general contractors choosing Chandlee Construction Company to complete this important multi-scope commercial construction project.
 Owner, Angie Bendiks filed the official papers changing the contractor with the City of Alpharetta.
 Our Project Manager on this project is Chuck Fatheree and Mary Chandlee is our Project Administrator.

 On March 1, Seth Chandlee remarked on the company Facebook page, “Liberty Hall, the façade is almost redone, along with the hardscape, the siding and paint."
 Two weeks later her posted, “The finishes are moving along at 33 Main Street in Alpharetta.
 We have finished work on all floors except the second, this floor will be finished last as it had the largest scope of work to perform.”